Skip to contents

 Value

 The dictionary tibble (unchanged) with a semantic_suggestions attribute containing a tibble of suggested IRIs.
 The suggestions tibble starts with column_name, dictionary_role, table_id, and dataset_id so the original dictionary term is visible before the candidate match.
 It also includes target_scope, target_sdp_file, and target_sdp_field so users can see exactly where each accepted suggestion would land in the Salmon Data Package.
-Additional columns include search_query, column_label, column_description, label, iri, source, ontology, and definition.
+Additional columns include search_query, target_query_basis, target_query_context, column_label, column_description, label, iri, source, ontology, definition, retrieval_query, and retrieval_pass.
 If the underlying search results include a score column, it is preserved for downstream filtering.
 For non-column targets, the tibble also includes explicit destination context (target_row_key, target_label, target_description, code_value, code_label, code_description) so table-, dataset-, and code-level rows are inspectable without extra joins.
+When llm_assess = TRUE, the suggestions also include llm_* review columns such as llm_decision, llm_confidence, llm_selected, llm_candidate_rank, and bounded exploration metadata, and the dictionary gains a parallel semantic_llm_assessments attribute with one row per assessed target.

 Details